WhitepaperYes, You Can Eat Sharpe Ratios

 In other common environments, these portfolios are susceptible to catastrophic losses, like we witnessed in 2008.

-There is a much better way.
+There may be a much better way.

 In this paper you will learn: